-MAT that is completed in an inpatient treatment facility, such as The Bluffs, is more comprehensive, has 24-hour supervision, and incorporates medications to alleviate withdrawal side effects and drug cravings.
+MAT that is completed in an inpatient treatment facility, such as Vertava Health of Ohio, is more comprehensive, has 24-hour supervision, and incorporates medications to alleviate withdrawal side effects and drug cravings.

 Common medications used in MAT include methadone and buprenorphine.
 These drugs help reduce neonatal abstinence syndrome (NAS) withdrawal symptoms in newborns and combat opiate addiction in the mother.
 When appropriately used, MAT can safely and effectively help people stop using opiates or other drugs.